 Now we can start with the example:

-Practice: This is What Your Microlearning Online Course Can Look Like
+Practice: This is what your Microlearning Online Course can Look Like

 Step 1: The Introduction

-Step 2: Assemble the Learning Bites
+Step 2: Compiling the Learning Bites

 Basic Structure: Content - Content - Content - Quiz